18alantom/bm_exp/README.md

 Going into this I'd thought running app install concurrently would suffice.
 This turned out to not be the case and I learned a strong lesson:

-> It doesn't matter how wonderfully concurrent your implementation is if the code
+> It does not matter how wonderfully concurrent your implementation is if the code
-> being called doesn't support concurrency.
+> your implementation is running concurrently does not support it.

 In this case it was `yarn installs`.
-While yarn uses file locking, it evidently isn't done to the extent of handling concurrency.
+While yarn uses file locking, it evidently isn't done well enough to the extent of handling concurrency required by this experiment.

+> **Aside: moving on from Yarn**
+>
-That being said, yarn classic as of now appears to be on life-support (1.9k issues and last serious change was years ago [ref](https://github.com/yarnpkg/yarn/commits/master/)).
-Perhaps it's time to move onto a different package manager?
+> Yarn classic as of now appears to be on life-support (1.9k
+> open Issues and last serious change was years ago
+> ([ref](https://github.com/yarnpkg/yarn/commits/master/)).
+Perhaps it's time to
+> move onto a different package manager.

 I'm unsure of whether other package mangers would support the level of concurrency required.
 This I'd find out only through more experimentation.

-That being said, there are probably race conditions or just throttling taking place when fetching from the npm Registry.
+Package manager aside, there are probably race conditions or just throttling taking place when fetching from the npm Registry.
 A way to circumvent this would be to have local mirrors and being able to run offline builds ([ref](https://classic.yarnpkg.com/blog/2016/11/24/offline-mirror/)).

+Even though the current experiment failed to meet expectations, I think there is still value in having all apps installed via a single command and to not have them installed sequentially by `bench get-app` calls in the Dockerfile.
+This allows installation of apps such that cached apps can be used irrespective of sequence.
+A change in previous layer hash will not require all cache be thrown away.

 ## Next